Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Abstract

 \section{Abstract}

 Ecological interactions can dramatically alter evolutionary outcomes in complex communities.
-Yet, the classic theoretical results of population genetics (e.g., Kimura's fixation formula) largely ignore ecological effects.
-Here, we address this shortcoming by using dynamical mean-field theory to integrate ecology into classical population genetics models.
-We show that ecological interactions between parents and mutants result in frequency-dependent selection and can be characterized by a single emergent parameter that measures the strength of ecological feedbacks.
-We derive an explicit analytic expression for the fixation probability that generalizes Kimura's famous result and analyze it in various ecological and evolutionary limits.
-We find that ecological interactions suppress fixation probabilities for moderately beneficial mutants when compared to Kimura's predictions, with the strength of suppression increasing with larger effective population sizes, greater selective differences between parent and mutant, and for ecosystems with a large number of ``open niches'' (i.e., ecosystems well below the packing bound).
-Frequency-dependent selection also gives rise to prolonged parent-mutant coexistence in complex communities, a phenomenon absent in classical population genetics.
-Our study establishes a framework for integrating ecological interactions into population genetics models and helps illuminate how ecology can affect evolutionary outcomes.
+Yet, the framework of population genetics largely neglects interactions from a species-rich community.
+Here, we bridge this gap by using dynamical mean-field theory to integrate community ecology into classical population genetics models.
+We show that ecological interactions result in emergent frequency-dependent selection between parents and mutants, characterized by a single parameter measuring the strength of ecological feedbacks.
+This result generalizes classical population genetics models to highly diverse communities and enables predictions of mutation outcomes in these eco-evolutionary settings.
+We derive an analytic expression for fixation probability that extends Kimura’s formula and reveals that ecological interactions strongly suppress the fixation of moderately beneficial mutations.
+This suppression arises because frequency-dependent selection leads to prolonged coexistence between parent and mutant lineages, which acts as a barrier to fixation.
+The strength of these effects increases with effective population size and the number of open niches in the ecosystem.
+Our study establishes a framework for integrating ecological interactions into population genetics, showing that evolutionary outcomes can be predicted using simple models even in the presence of complex community feedbacks.